kollireddy/Regression/README.md

-# Regression
+# Regression.
-	Regression is the process of predicting a continuous value.
+Problems solved on Regression will be Available here